jonathanclare/iadesigner/README.md

 # INSTALL DEPENDENCIES

+Unless otherwise instructed run all commands from a command prompt opened from the project directory.

 ### Install Node
 Check if node has already been installed by opening a command prompt and running the following command:
 ```sh